Jacob Holm House: Jacob Holm and his family

-The house was purchased by Jacob Holm in 1819.
-He had lived at Strandgade 8 since 1811 and prior to that in a now demolished building at Rorvegade.
+The new owner of the property was Jacob Holm.
+The property comprised a three-storey building fronting the street, a warehouse on its right, a combined carriage house and stable to the left in the courtyard (with stabling for six horses) and a henhouse to the right in the courtyard.
+Holm had lived at Strandgade 8 since 1811 and prior to that in a now demolished building at Rorvegade.
 In 1814, he had established a shipyard at Wilders Plads.
 In 1833, he purchased Applebys Plads.
 Holm made several changes to the house and lived in it with his family until his death in 1845, The priest N.F.S.
 Grundtvig lived on the third floor as a tenant from 1829 to 1840.
-Grundtvig had previously been priest at Church of Our Saviour. from 1722 to 1826.
+Grundtvig had previously been priest at Church of Our Saviour from 1722 to 1826.

-In 1836, Holm took his sons Georg Holm (1803-1867) Ludvig Holm (1804-1858) and Christian Holm (1807-1876) as partners in the firm.
+In 1836, Holm took his sons Georg Holm (1803–1867), Ludvig Holm (1804–1858) and Christian Holm (1807–1876) as partners in the firm.

 The property was home to 21 residents in two households at the 1840 census.
 Jacob Holm resided on the first floor with his wife Ane Margrethe Holm, five of their children (aged 21 to 27), a 48-year old unmarried woman named Heidemann, three male servants and three maids.
 Grundtvig, who then served as priest at the Hospital of the Holy Ghost, resided on the second floor with his wife Elisabeth Christine Margrethe Blicher, their three children (aged 13 to 18), his sister-in-law Jane Mathia Blicher and one maid.

 Jacob Holm died in 1945.
 His widow kept the property after his death.
 In April 1849, Grundtvig moved to a second floor apartment at Vimmelskaftet 49.
 The property in Strandgade was again home to two households at the 1850 census.
 Anne Margrethe Holm resided on the first floor with three unmarried daughters (aged 20 to 30), 58-year old Cathrine Heidemann (married but with no mention of her husband) and 17-year-old Amalie Kirkerup.
-Ludvig Holm, a merchant (grosserer), resided in another apartment with his wife Edel Holm, their four children (aged 11 to 14), two male servants, two maids and four other residents(status unspecified).
+Ludvig Holm, a merchant (grosserer), resided in another apartment with his wife Edel Holm, their four children (aged 11 to 14), two male servants, two maids and four other residents (status unspecified).

 Burmeister & Wain

-The building served as headquarters of Jacob Holm & Sønner will into the 20th century.
+The building served as headquarters of Jacob Holm & Sønner well into the 20th century.